 Elizabeth came across Stone recycling via a simple Google search, and she was confident she had found the right partner for the Trust straightaway.
 Stone provide hassle-free, secure and completely traceable IT recycling to organisations of all sizes from all sectors across the UK.
 “When I called Stone, our contact Jamie was immediately responsive and helpful,” Elizabeth explained, “and he was not concerned that we were only a small business.”
 Furthermore, unlike other recycling providers, Stone were able to offer free collections.

 The charity try to make their IT equipment last for as long as possible.
 “We really get the most out of our kit – at least six years if we can,” said Elizabeth.
 “Jamie explained we needed to have 25 pieces of recyclable equipment for Stone and in just a few weeks after our initial call we had it.

 “Stone gave us a time and date for collection and they were bang on time and were careful not to disrupt our day-to-day work as they removed the equipment.
 They were really polite and fast – it was a smooth process to collect our computers, switches, gadgets and tablets.”

 Sustainability is a core value of both Stone and the Derbyshire Wildlife Trust, so ensuring green operations and contributing to a better environment is fundamental for both.
-By using Stone’s recycling services, the Trust can be confident its end-of-life tech was disposed of responsibly and sustainably, as Stone make sure nothing is wasted with its commitment to zero-landfill.
+By using Stone’s recycling services, the Trust can be confident its end-of-life tech was disposed of responsibly and sustainably.

 Stone also provided the Trust with complete traceability of the entire process, with full audits and reporting for all assets disposed of, including a Waste Electrical and Electronic Equipment recycling certificate (WEEE) to ensure compliance with its own and national standards.
 This mean the trust were able to account for each piece of equipment it sent for recycling.